elmtree-askmo/cloudcannon-app/content/learn/mathematics/why-are-base-cases-important-in-the-fibonacci-sequence.md

 url: /learn/mathematics/questions/why-are-base-cases-important-in-the-fibonacci-sequence
 score: -1.0
 related_article1:
-    id: 170693
+    id: 170692
-    title: Describe how normal induction can be applied to the Coin Change Problem.
+    title: >-
+        How does normal induction differ from strong induction in terms of assumptions?
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-how-normal-induction-can-be-applied-to-the-coin-change-problem
+    url: /learn/mathematics/questions/how-does-normal-induction-differ-from-strong-induction-in-terms-of-assumptions
 related_article2:
+    id: 170687
+    title: >-
+        What is the key difference between strong induction and normal induction?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-is-the-key-difference-between-strong-induction-and-normal-induction
+related_article3:
     id: 170700
+    title: >-
-    title: What challenges might arise in the inductive proof of the Coin Change Problem, and how can they be addressed?
+        What challenges might arise in the inductive proof of the Coin Change Problem, and how can they be addressed?
     subject: Mathematics
     url: /learn/mathematics/questions/what-challenges-might-arise-in-the-inductive-proof-of-the-coin-change-problem-and-how-can-they-be-addressed
-related_article3:
-    id: 170699
-    title: What is the problem statement for the Coin Change Problem involving 3 and 7 cent coins?
-    subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-problem-statement-for-the-coin-change-problem-involving-3-and-7-cent-coins
 related_article4:
-    id: 170705
+    id: 170698
+    title: >-
-    title: What is the importance of comparing Big O Notation with other notations?
+        What is the significance of the base case in the Fibonacci sequence?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-importance-of-comparing-big-o-notation-with-other-notations
+    url: /learn/mathematics/questions/what-is-the-significance-of-the-base-case-in-the-fibonacci-sequence
 related_article5:
-    id: 170703
+    id: 170698
+    title: >-
-    title: What are the steps involved in an inductive proof of the Fibonacci sequence?
+        What is the significance of the base case in the Fibonacci sequence?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-steps-involved-in-an-inductive-proof-of-the-fibonacci-sequence
+    url: /learn/mathematics/questions/what-is-the-significance-of-the-base-case-in-the-fibonacci-sequence
 ---

 &nbsp;